Body Fat Calculator

 • For men with larger abdomens, measure at the widest point

-• Take the measurement at the end of a normal expiration
+• Take the measurement at the end of a normal breath

 • Keep the tape snug but not compressing the skin